Unmar0/unmar0/README.md

 - 👨‍💻 I’m Hamza Kara Bala, a **Full Stack Developer** with 4+ years of experience, specializing in **front-end** and **back-end** development.
 - ⚙️ Proficient in **JavaScript, React, MySQL, Java**, and **OCR & AI technologies**.
 - 🔧 I've worked on **AI-driven solutions** and innovative projects in the IT industry.
+- 🚀 Currently looking for opportunities to collaborate on exciting open-source projects.
+- 💼 I'm passionate about **solving complex problems** and constantly learning new technologies.
 - 📫 Reach me at: [hamzekarabala3@gmail.com](mailto:hamzekarabala3@gmail.com)

 ---